Zilliqa/zilliqa-js/packages/zilliqa-js-util/README.md

 simply a re-export of that library to prevent bloating other `@zilliqa-js` packages, most of which depend on `bn.js` in small ways.

+### `Long`

+See documentation at [long.js](https://github.com/dcodeIO/long.js).
+This is simply a re-export for similar reasons.
+Note that `long` is only required if you need to serialise integers with size greater than or equal to `2^53`.

 ## Functions

 ### `intToHexArray(int: number, size: number): string[]`